Ride through forest and fields

 - Enjoy live music or explore the grounds

 Join us for a day of riding and wine tasting.
 Start with a lovely drive upstate to the stables, which sit on hundreds of wooded acres and boast some of the best riding trails in the Northeast.
 After a short safety briefing, get acquainted with your horse.
 The lively but well-mannered horses have names like Uno, Dos and Tres.
 We will saddle up, then ride for 1.5 hours through fields and woods with an experienced wrangler.
-The land is a wonderful mix of rocky terrain, hills and some narrow paths as well as wide-open fields.
+The land is a wonderful mix of rocky terrain, hills and some narrow paths.
 Next, we will drive to a beautiful vineyard in the Hudson Valley for a wine tasting.
 Enjoy a sample of reds and whites along with some of the best hard ciders in America.
 We'll listen to the winery's live acoustic music while enjoying local foods.
 A stroll through the orchard grounds is a great finish to the day.

 Perfect for: New horseback riders, experienced riders looking for a relaxing dayPhoto credit: Johnnybell Sanchez at NY Trendy Moms.